soulspace-org/overarch/doc/usage.md

   :name "Sends e-mail to"}}
  ```

+### Concept Model Elements

+A concept model captures relevant concepts of the domain(s) of the system.
+The concepts could be part of the ubiquous language of the systems domain.

+A concept model can contain the concepts of the domain and the high level elements
+of the architecture model, e.g. the persons (actors), external systems and the
+system itself with it's containers.

 ### Use Case Model Elements

 A use case model captures the functionality a system is suposed to deliver.